On the Beta Transformation: Introduction

 It essentially replaces the triangle forming the tent map with a parabola of the same height.
 That is, the function is defined here so that the the same value of $\beta$ corresponds to the same height for all three maps.
 Although the heights of the iterators have been aligned so that they match, each exhibits rather dramatically different dynamics.
 The $\beta$-transform has a single fixed point for $\beta<1$, and then explodes into a fully chaotic regime above that.
 By contrast, the logistic map maintains a single fixed point up to $\beta=3/2$, where it famously starts a series of period-doubling bifurcations.
 The onset of chaos is where the bifurcations come to a limit, at $\beta=3.56995/2=1.784975$.
 Within this chaotic region are ``islands of stability'', which do not appear in either the $\beta$-transform, or in the tent map.
 The tent map does show a period-doubling regime, but in this region, there are no fixed points: rather, the motion is chaotic, but confined to multiple arms.
 At any rate, the period doubling occurs at different values of $\beta$ than for the logistic map.

 The bifurcation diagram is shown in figure \ref{fig:Logistic-Map-Bifurcation}.
 Again, it is worth closely examining the similarities between this, and the corresponding tent-map diagram, as well as the $\beta$-transform diagram.
 Naively, it would seem that the general structure of the chaotic regions are shared by all three maps.
-Thus, in order to understand chaos in the logistic map, it is perhaps easier to study it in the$\beta$-transform.
+Thus, in order to understand chaos in the logistic map, it is perhaps easier to study it in the $\beta$-transform.

 The general visual similarity between the figures \ref{fig:Undershift-Bifurcation-Diagram}, \ref{fig:Tent-Map-Bifur} and \ref{fig:Logistic-Map-Bifurcation} should be apparent, and one can pick out and find visually similar regions among these three illustrations.
-Formalizing this similarity is a bit harder, but it can be done: there is a way to make all three of these maps be ``topologically conjugate'' to one-another.
-This is perhaps surprising to some readers, but is based on the observation that the ``islands of stability'' in the logistic map are countable, and are in one-to-one correspondence with certain ``trouble points'' in the iterated beta transformation.
+Formalizing this similarity is a bit harder, but it can be done: all three of these maps are topologically conjugate to one-another.
+This is perhaps surprising, but is based on the observation that the ``islands of stability'' in the logistic map are countable, and are in one-to-one correspondence with certain ``trouble points'' in the iterated beta transformation.
 These are in turn in one-to-one correspondence with rational numbers.
-With a slight distortion of the beta transformation, the ``trouble points'' can be mapped to the islands of stability, in essentially the same way that ``phase locking regions'' or ``Arnold tongues'' appear in the circle map.
-But this is all for a later section, again, mentioned here only to whet the appetite.
+With a slight distortion of the beta transformation, the ``trouble points'' can be mapped to the islands of stability, in essentially the same way that phase locking regions (Arnold tongues) appear in the circle map.
+This is examined in a later section; it is mentioned here only to whet the appetite.